kudelskisecurity/volatility-gpg/README.md

 0x7fb048002578  788dc61976e3ac8e9e10d7b80b3e7b40        32      verylongpassphrase*!!
 ```

-The estimated epoch number as to be given as a paramter for which the item was created.
-By default it uses the current time.
+The estimated epoch time around which the gpg-agent cache item was created can be passed as a parameter using the `--epoch` option.
+If it is not passed, the current time is used by default.
+Note that it is important to pass the right epoch time because only cache items created in the searched time range may be recovered.

 # License